green-coding-solutions/website/content/case-studies/co2-savings-at-scale-zoom-auto-download.md

 Although the [stock has dropped](https://finance.yahoo.com/quote/ZM/) quite a bit since the peak in 2021 fiscal reports show [no sign of shrinkage in the revenue](https://www.statista.com/statistics/1252725/zoom-revenue-worldwide/).
 Only reduced growth rates.

-So it is fair to assume that the number of users is probalby still usable.
+So it is fair to assume that the number of users is probably still usable.

 Now we need the cost of the download.
 This is easy to get.
 Just open the explorer: 41.1 MB (macOS)